josdoaitran/microservices-everything/aws/aws-sam/readme.md

 SAM CLI, version 1.94.0
 ```
 # Example
-You can refer to:
+Here is the list of example code wit AWS SAM
-## SAM with Python:
+## SAM with Lambda:
 Lambda and API Gateway with SAM: [Here](./../lambda-everything/lambda-test-local-nodejs/)
 Command to invoke an event:
 ```